How to Write a Smartphone App Business Plan

 Target Market for a Smartphone App Business Plan.

-A common Smartphone App target market is, in general, smartphone users.
-Specifically, though, a target market for a smartphone app product really depends on the purpose of the application.
-To illustrate, if an application stores thousands of different cookbooks, then the target market would be semi-professional chefs or even parents seeking creative meals for their families.
+In general, the target market for a Smartphone App is smartphone users.
+However, the specific target market for a smartphone app product depends on the application's purpose.
+For example, an application that offers a vast collection of cookbooks would target semi-professional chefs or parents seeking creative meal ideas for their families.

-Industry research for a Smartphone App Business Plan
+Industry Research for a Smartphone App Business Plan

 Owner and Management Section of a Smartphone App Business Plan